simonhsia124/Simon-Hsia-CISC-3140-Lab-4-/README.md

 # Website Link: https://simonsrandomforzacargenerator.netlify.app/
 Created to complete a part of the assignment called Lab 4 for the CUNY Brooklyn College course named CISC 3140

-Link used to deploy and host website: https://www.netlify.com/
+Link to tool used to deploy and host website: https://www.netlify.com/

 Purpose of assignment:
 Learning how to create a styled Dynamic web page